arialdomartini/arialdomartini.github.io/_posts/2018-05-10-look-ma-no-variables.md

 They invoke the Magic Closure, providing them the lambda to get the first value, and the lambda to get the second one.

-Now, think about it: the Magic Closure **is** our tuple.
-We get it from `Build`.
-We can invoke `First` and `Second` on it.
-Regardless it is implemented with functions, it is in fact a data structure.
+Now, think about it: the Magic Closure **is** our tuple: we create it using a sort of factory method, `Build`, and we can invoke `First` and `Second` on it to get its internal state.
+In orher words, regardless if it is implemented with functions, it is in fact a data structure.

 To demonstrate it, let's implement a sum of tuples.